Date: January 13, 2021

 Time: 6:30 pm - 8:00 pm

-On Wednesday, January 13, the Yokosuka Council on Asia-Pacific Studies (YCAPS) will host an online event with Mr. Sebastian Strangio, author of In the Dragon’s Shadow: Southeast Asia in the Chinese Century.
+On Wednesday, January 13, the Yokosuka Council on Asia-Pacific Studies (YCAPS) hosted an online event with Mr. Sebastian Strangio, author of In the Dragon’s Shadow: Southeast Asia in the Chinese Century.
 The book examines China’s growing influence in Southeast Asia and investigates how countries in the region are reckoning with increasingly difficult decisions on strategic alignment with Beijing and Washington.
-Mr. Strangio also looks at how Southeast Asia has evolved to become a major theater for great power rivalry.
+In the book, Mr. Strangio also looks at how Southeast Asia has evolved to become a major theater for great power rivalry.

-For more event information and the event link, please visit the YCAPS website.
+For more information and YCAPS and their events, please visit the YCAPS website.

 About The Speaker: